protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 #### What and Why is important for Filecoin

-Filecon uses a PoRep that is constructed taking the advice A of a Stacked-DRGs PoS and adding to it the data D (ie, a "*replica"* R is defined as R = D + A, "additive compiler")[^1].
+Filecoin uses a PoRep that is constructed taking the advice A of a Stacked-DRGs PoS and adding to it the data D (ie, a "*replica"* R is defined as R = D + A, "additive compiler")[^1].
 Improving the concrete efficiency or the security assumptions of Stacked-DRGs will overall improve the Filecoin network.

 ### Problem 2: Graph-labeling based PoS in the cost model.